vuesion/docs/en/v4/guide/cli.md

 ?
 What should it be called?
 ```

-This will be the name of your route and page component.
+Now enter the name of your route and page component.

-::: tip Name can include path
+::: tip Name can include path information
 All generators can be prefixed with a path.
-Also page names are always in singular form, for example `users/_id`
+Page names are always in singular form, for example `users/_id`
 will turn into `user/_id`.
 :::

-Type `Foo` and press `enter`
+Type `Foo` and continue with `enter`

 ```bash
 > vuesion generate